-Here’s a low-cost circuit to convert 6V DC into 12V DC.
+Here’s a low-cost DC to DC converter circuit that converts 6V DC into 12V DC.
 It uses no transformer and is easy to construct with few components.

 The circuit is built around IC 555, which generates the required frequency of around 2 to 10 kHz to drive power transistor BD139 (T2).
 The output frequency of the IC can be adjusted by a 47k potmeter (VR1) and given to the base of transistor T2 via resistor R3.
 Transistor T2 is mounted on an aluminium heat-sink.
 Inductor L1 and capacitor C5 (2200µF, 35V) are energy storage components.
 The 12V zener diode regulates the voltage across the output of the circuit.